 #3: Using speech balloons as a note or a comment field

 Adding notes to the presentation is not a brand-new idea.
 However what about using bubbles for that?
 That way you can outline key points or add any information you need.

-#4: Showing history of events on a timeline with comment bubbles
+#4: Showing the history of events on a timeline with comment bubbles

 #5: Presenting a result of survey statistics by a bubble infographic

 #6: Illustrating a famous quote to inspire your audience

-Use your imagination, be creative with speech bubbles
+Use your imagination, and be creative with speech bubbles

 To sum up, the usage of speech balloons is much wider, than illustrating a man talking: you can show a discussion or one’s thoughts; highlight the key point; put commentary notes on a slide; create a timeline; present survey opinions and show a quotation.

 Do you have any other useful ideas for speech bubbles use in a presentation?
-Share in comments 🙂
+Share in the comments 🙂

 If you decided to apply such shapes to your PowerPoint, you can create them yourself or you can reuse our collection in your projects.

-What’s inside the Speech Balloons Handwritten Bubbles set?
+What’s inside the Speech Balloon Handwritten Bubbles set?

 The collection contains 36 various arrow vector shapes on 8 slides.
 You can choose colors to correspond with your brand, the color scheme, and the layout of your presentation, or create natural-looking icons with numerous colors.
 All symbols, charts, and diagrams are editable vector artwork so you can adjust them as needed, using standard PowerPoint tools.
 And they remain razor-sharp also if you resize them, unlike bitmap pictures.